cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 #### IAM Access Roles

 First create an access role for storing and retrieving planfiles from the S3 Bucket and DynamoDB table.
+We deploy this role using the [`gitops` component](https://docs.cloudposse.com/components/library/aws/gitops/).
 Assign this role ARN to the `terraform-state-role` input.

 Next, create a role for GitHub workflows to use to plan and apply Terraform.
 We typically create an "AWS Team" with our [`aws-teams` component](https://docs.cloudposse.com/components/library/aws/aws-teams/), and then allow this team to assume `terraform` in the delegated accounts with our [`aws-team-roles` component](https://docs.cloudposse.com/components/library/aws/aws-team-roles/).
 Assign this role ARN to the `terraform-plan-role` input